When I began crocheting, I made every one of these mistakes.

 Now, some patterns say to only use one loop, and that's just fine.
 Those patterns account for the extra give and the look of front-loop crochet.

-Crochet Troubleshooting: “Why is My Crochet Blanket Getting Wider?"
+2. “Why Is My Crochet Blanket Getting Wider?"

 You might have noticed when crocheting a scarf or blanket that the number of stitches per row just keeps growing until it looks like you're trying to make a trapezoid.
 When this happens, you likely already know the problem: you aren't stopping or starting on the correct spot.
 Here are some general rules: